-A medical illustrator is a professional artist with extensive training in medicine, science, communication, and technology.
-They create visual material to help record and disseminate medical, biological and related information.
-Medical illustrators have the medical and scientific knowledge to grasp complex scientific information, parse it down, and transmit the essence in a succinct visual message that is accurate, educational, and beautiful.
+A medical illustrator is a professional artist with extensive training in medicine, science, communication and technology.
+Medical illustrators create visual material to help record and disseminate medical, biological and related information.
+They have the medical and scientific knowledge to grasp complex scientific information, parse it down and transmit the essence in a succinct visual message that is accurate, educational and beautiful.

 Some medical illustrators specialize in a particular facet of medicine.
 If they are especially talented, they can become highly respected and sought-after for their skills in such areas as:

 Although the majority of medical illustrators produce work for print and online media, some also work in three dimensions, creating sculptured anatomical teaching models, models for simulated medical procedures and prosthetic parts for patients.